buuug7/awesome-comments-backend/README.md

 # awesome comments backend

-An application where collect and share awesome comments, build on top of [koa](https://github.com/koajs/koa) and other awesome open source libraries, also the application has been inspired by great PHP framework [laravel](https://github.com/laravel/laravel).
+An application where collect and share awesome comments.

 ## usage